smackcrane/friction/README.md

 # Friction

+A Firefox extension to eliminate some of the frictionless features of modern web apps, which put them in danger of becoming thoughless and addictive.
+Friction allows you to get your footing, get a grip on things, and prevents you from sliding out of control.

 Current features:

-- YouTube: remove home feed and shorts feed.
+- YouTube: remove home feed, shorts feed, sidebar recommendations, and endscreen recommendations.

-Eliminate some of the features that make modern platforms frictionless, and present the danger of becoming thoughless and addictive.
-Friction allows you to get your footing, get a grip on things, and prevents you from sliding out of control.